 |Resident workers qualifications|

-Analysis of the qualifications of the resident workers in the City of Launceston in 2016 compared to Tasmania shows that there was a lower proportion of people holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion of people with no formal qualifications.
+Analysis of the qualifications of the resident workers (All industries) in the City of Launceston in 2016 compared to Tasmania shows that there was a higher proportion of resident holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion of males with no formal qualifications.

-Overall, 59.0% of the resident workers held educational qualifications, and 38.3% had no qualifications, compared with 59.9% and 37.1% respectively for Tasmania.
+Overall, 59.0% of the resident workers (All industries) held educational qualifications, and 38.3% had no qualifications, compared with 59.9% and 37.1% respectively for Tasmania.

-The major differences between qualifications held by the resident workers of the City of Launceston and Tasmania were:
+The major differences between qualifications held by the resident workers (All industries) of the City of Launceston and (Tasmania) were:

-- A larger percentage of resident workers with No qualifications (38.3% compared to 37.1%)
+- A larger percentage of resident workers (All industries) with No qualification (38.3% compared to 37.1%)

-The largest changes in the qualifications held by the resident workers in the City of Launceston between 2011 and 2016 were:
+The largest changes in the qualifications held by the resident workers (All industries) in the City of Launceston between 2011 and 2016 were: